LiamAu1/LiamAu1/README.md

 ## Hello!
-I am Liam Au and I am a student in robotics at Stuyvesant High School. 🤔 I am interested in nature, technology, and outdoor activities. 🌱😄
+I am Liam Au and I am a student at Stuyvesant High School. 🤔 I am interested in nature, technology, and outdoor activities. 🌱😄

 <!--